richafnu/Viva/Viva/learning/configure-sharepoint-content-source.md

 > [!IMPORTANT]
 > You'll need to use the column names exactly as they're provided here for the metadata to populate the field.
 Adding metadata is optional.
+> We recommend copying the URL path of the content image metadata instead of using the URL from the browser.

 1. Select the folder from your learning content repository.
 1. From the **Documents** page, select **Add column**.
 Learn more about [column types](https://support.microsoft.com/office/list-and-library-column-types-and-options-0d8ddb7b-7dc7-414d-a283-ee9dca891df7)